NCAR/DART/docs/pages/Getting_Started.md

 (and potentially at all time steps) can be combined in a **single NetCDF file** for each of initialization, prior, forecast, and posterior analysis.
-For high- order models, the process needs to be broken into pieces, as a single ensemble member may take up 100s of Mb or more of disk space, and it is therefore inefficient to combine all of the very large NetCDF files together.
+For high- order models, the process needs to be broken into pieces, as a single ensemble member may take up 100s of Mb of disk space, and it is therefore inefficient to combine all of the very large NetCDF files together.
 Instead, each ensemble member is stored in a **separate file**.
 The forecast, pre-assimilation, post-assimilation, and final analysis ensemble members are